xiongfazhan/VisioFirm-Enhanced/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://github.com/OschAI/VisioFirm/blob/main/LICENSE)
 [![PyPI](https://img.shields.io/pypi/v/visiofirm.svg)](https://pypi.org/project/visiofirm/)
 [![Python Version](https://img.shields.io/badge/python-3.10%2B-blue)](https://www.python.org/)

 -------
 > [!IMPORTANT]
-> A new release has just dropped. `VisioFirm 0.1.4` as a correction to `0.1.1` and `0.1.2` which had some bugs and export trouble via SSH.
-The new releases have now a different GroundingDINO dependency which is tied directly to the original [Grounding DINO GitHub](https://github.com/IDEA-Research/GroundingDINO) through the pip library 'groundingdino-py' thanks to [@giswqs](https://github.com/giswqs).
+> A new release has just dropped. `VisioFirm 0.2.0` brings enhancements including bug fixes for image import, improved frontend loading, Cloud/SSH support for downloading images and saving annotations, SAM2 worker offloading for better performance, optimized SAM2-Auto annotation for faster computing, and thread optimizations for image uploading.
+This version builds on the stable GroundingDINO dependency from 0.1.4.
+> - **Cloud/SSH Integration**: download images from cloud storage or SSH servers and save annotations remotely (using local absolute paths).
+> - **Enhanced Image Handling**: Fixed bugs in image import, faster frontend loading, and multi-threaded uploading for efficiency.
+> - **SAM2 Optimizations**: Worker-based offloading and improved auto-annotation for rapid, high-performance segmentation in the browser.
+Though you may experience a first timelaps for the first label generation the subsequent annotators are instant.

 > [!NOTE]
->If you prefer the HF transformers-based library you can install the version from main branch [main branch](https://github.com/OschAI/VisioFirm/tree/main) via the command line `pip install visiofirm==0.1.0`.
+> If you prefer the HF transformers-based library (pre-0.2.0), install from the main branch via `pip install visiofirm==0.1.0`.
 -------

 **VisioFirm** is an open-source, AI-powered image annotation tool designed to accelerate labeling for computer vision tasks like object detection, oriented bounding boxes (OBB), and segmentation.
 Built for speed and simplicity, it leverages state-of-the-art models for semi-automated pre-annotations, allowing you to focus on refining rather than starting from scratch.
 Whether you're preparing datasets for YOLO, SAM, or custom models, VisioFirm streamlines your workflow with a intuitive web interface and powerful backend.